APSIMInitiative/ApsimX/Docs/content/Usage/factorials.md

 When run, the experiment will generate one simulation for each factor level.
 The factors and factor levels are defined by the factor configurations under the Factors node.
 There are different types of factors, and they can be combined as needed.
-The different types of factors are described below.
+The different types of factors are described below, and examples of each type of factor are given in the factorial example file (Factorial.apsimx) which is included with APSIM installations.

 ## Factor